The writing requirements for the course can be met in the following ways:

 Essays will be scored using a standard essay scoring guide.

-C (The Combo Burrito): Complete three weekly reading responses and
+C (The Combo Burrito): Complete two weekly reading responses and

 one short argumentative essay.